MercedesUbeira/TzaTziKi/README.md

 # TzaTziKi
- A project created for a foodtruck, made by HTML, CSS and a sprink or JavaScript
+ A project created for a foodtruck, made by HTML, CSS and a sprink of JavaScript